briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * 2001 - Debbie Nathan, Michael Snedeker - *Satan's Silence: Ritual Abuse and the Making of a Modern American Witch Hunt*
 * December 1997 - Last issue of *Dissociation*
 * 1996 - Mike Snedeker gets cases overturned
+* 1995 - "The Law Enforcement Guide to Satanic Cults", training video
 * 1994 - *Treating Survivors of Satanist Abuse*
 * 1994 - National Center on Child Abuse and Neglect report noting no evidence of SRA
 * 1994 - DSM-IV removes the Multiple Personality Disorders, demoting it to dissociative identity disorder